 Financial liabilities are generally measured at amortized cost, with exceptions that may allow for classification as FVTPL.
-These exceptions include financial liabilities that are mandatorily measured at fair value through profit or loss, such as derivative financial liabilities.
-The Fund may at initial recognition, irrevocably designate a financial liability as measured at FVTPL when doing so results in more relevant information.
+These exceptions include financial liabilities that are mandatorily measured at FVTPL, such as derivative financial liabilities.
+The Fund may, at initial recognition, irrevocably designate a financial liability as measured at FVTPL when doing so results in more relevant information.